Dream Jobs Around The World (And How to Find Yours)

 What is a dream job?

 Of course, the definition of a ‘dream’ job will vary from person to person, depending on myriad factors such as an individual’s passions, interests, values, motivations, skills, and personality traits.
-Ultimately, a dream job brings satisfaction and fulfilment, whether you aspire to sit behind a desk or the controls of a Boeing 737.
+Ultimately, a dream job brings satisfaction and fulfillment, whether you aspire to sit behind a desk or the controls of a Boeing 737.

 Your criteria for a dream job may not exclusively concern the type of profession you desire, either.
 Factors such as flexibility, working culture, development opportunities and job security — as well as salary and benefits — can all play a role in determining whether a role represents your ideal vocation or simply ‘pays the bills’.